appatalks/chatgpt-html/README.md

 ## Getting Started

-1. Add your OpenAI API key and AWS Keys to the "OPENAI_API_KEY" variable and "AWS.config.credentials" resctively.
+1. Add your OpenAI API key and AWS Keys to the "OPENAI_API_KEY" variable and "AWS.config.credentials" in config.json.
 2. Add the file to your project and trigger the Send() function on an event (such as a button press).
 3. The response from the OpenAI API will be displayed in a text area and also converted to speech using Amazon Polly.